nl-design-system/utrecht/README.md

 1. Open Terminal.
 2. Ensure your current directory is `utrecht`
 3. Run `pnpm install` to ensure the latest and greatest of all dependencies
-4. Run `pnpm build` to build files referenced from dist
+4. Run `pnpm build` to build everything that is needed to run Storybook.
 5. Run `pnpm run storybook` to start Storybook
 6. Your main browser opens automatically with your local storybook.
 7. Press `Control+C` in your terminal to stop Storybook.